 4.1.
 The Society year shall commence immediately after the Annual General Meeting.
 The Society financial year shall commence 1st May.

 4.2.
-The amount of subscription shall be as determined by the AGM or Special General Meeting and shall become payable on or immediately after September 1st.
+The amount of subscription shall be as determined by the AGM or Special General Meeting and are payable monthly or annually.

 4.3.
 No person shall take part in a Society Competition or enter for a Society Exhibition unless his or her subscription is paid up to date.